Massachusetts Law About Employment Leave

 The Small Necessities Leave Act Advisory, Attorney General's Fair Labor and Business Practices Division.
 Provides the former AG's interpretation of the Small Necessities law, including eligibility, notice and more.

 Attorney General's Advisory on Vacation Policies, Mass.
 Attorney General, 1999.
-This archived version of an advisory by a previous Attorney General provides guidance to employers on establishing appropriate policies for vacation time.
+Provides guidance to employers on establishing appropriate policies for vacation time.

 Electronic Data Systems Corp. v.
 Attorney General & another, 454 Mass.
 63 (2009).
 "The Wage Act requires that an employer pay an employee for unused vacation time remaining at the time of the employee's involuntary discharge..."